List of Avatar: The Last Airbender characters: Katara

-Katara (卡塔拉 (Kǎtǎlā)) (voiced by Mae Whitman in the original series, Eva Marie Saint in Books One, Two, and Four of the sequel series, portrayed by Nicola Peltz in the live-action film, Kiawentiio in the live-action series) is a 14-year-old Waterbending girl from the Southern Water Tribe, best friend and later wife of Avatar Aang, and Sokka's identical younger sister.
+Katara (卡塔拉 (Kǎtǎlā)) (voiced by Mae Whitman in the original series, Eva Marie Saint in Books One, Two, and Four of the sequel series, portrayed by Nicola Peltz in the live-action film, Kiawentiio in the live-action series) is a 14-year-old Waterbending girl from the Southern Water Tribe, best friend, then love interest, and later wife of Avatar Aang, and Sokka's younger sister.
 In the original series, Katara is known to be very caring and compassionate while also having a strong determination to stand up against systems of oppression and injustice.
 While she may have been a relatively inexperienced Waterbender at the start of the series, by the end of Book One Katara manages to claim the title of "Waterbending Master" surpassing the skillset of Avatar Aang.
 Having left the Northern Water Tribe at the beginning of Book Two Katara continues to train Aang's as his teacher.
 In the episode "The Deserter" Katara learns that she possesses healing abilities, which she often uses to help her friends throughout the series.
 In addition to healing, Katara's abilities as a Waterbender range from temperature control, (turning water into ice shaped weapons such as spears, hooks, and blades as well as controlling steam) using streams of water to grab onto people and platforms, being able to manipulate the water in clouds, creating pockets of air in large bodies of water, being able to pull water from the air and plants, and the ability to control the water inside another living organism also known as Bloodbending.
 In The Legend Of Korra, Katara is revealed to have married Aang and had three children with him.
 It is also revealed that she becomes Avatar Korra's Waterbending teacher after the death of Aang.